-H. DGO Decision:
+G. DGO Decision:

-- (1) In general, the DGO will issue a written decision fifteen (15) days after obtaining all of the information that the DGO determines necessary to render a decision.
+(1) In general, the DGO will issue a written decision fifteen (15) days after obtaining all of the information that the DGO determines necessary to render a decision.
 In his/her written decision, the DGO will explain the rationale for the decision.
 The DGO may grant, in whole or in part, or deny the requested remedy.
-Any remedy granted must be consistent with TSA policy. - (2) The DGO will send a copy of his/her written decision to the parties, including the Grievant's personal representative, who may be a union representative, (if any), the local Human Resources Specialist, and the NRC. - (3) The DGO's decision must be signed and dated by the Grievant or must contain a notation that the Grievant refused to sign with date. - (4) The DGO or his/her designee must forward to the NRC all written statements submitted to the DGO which were relied upon to reach the decision. - I. If a Grievant is not a BUE, there is no further review of a DGO decision. - J. If the Grievant is a BUE, AFGE may, at its discretion, give notice that it may seek expedited arbitration for the grievance in accordance with the MOA.
-After TSA has issued a final decision as a result of the internal process (i.e., a final DGO decision), AFGE may give notice that it may seek expedited arbitration for the grievance by electronically submitting (by email or fax) TSA Form 1123-1, Expedited Arbitration Request, to the NRC within fifteen (15) days of the BUE's receipt of the final decision.
+Any remedy granted must be consistent with TSA policy.

+- (2) The DGO will send a signed copy of his/her written decision to the parties, including the Grievant's personal representative, who may be a union representative, (if any), the local Human Resources Specialist, and the NRC. - (3) The DGO's decision must be signed and dated by the Grievant or must contain a notation that the Grievant refused to sign with date. - (4) The DGO or his/her designee must forward to the NRC all written statements submitted to the DGO which were relied upon to reach the decision.

+NOTE: If no decision is issued by a DGO within 30 days, the union can request expedited arbitration.
+When an AFGE representative is serving as a personal representative for a BUE, AFGE and the DGO can mutually agree to extend the decision timeframe.

+- H. AFGE may, at its discretion, give notice that it may seek expedited arbitration for the grievance in accordance with the MOA.
+After TSA has issued a final decision as a result of the internal process (i.e., a final DGO decision), AFGE may give notice that it may seek expedited arbitration for the grievance by electronically submitting (by email or fax) to the NRC within twenty one (21) days of receipt of the final decision or the expiration of the 30-day timeline to issue the DGO decision, if no DGO decision is issued.
 Any failure to comply with these requirements shall render the decision of TSA final with no further review.
 The only issues that the arbitrator may hear and decide are those issues that were raised in the grievance, have exhausted the internal process, and were advanced to third party review by the NRC.
-Please see Appendix F, Expedited Arbitration, for additional information.

-K. The Grievant or his/her personal representative may withdraw the grievance at any stage of the process.
+However, the NRC's dismissal determinations are subject to third party review.
+Please see Appendix F, Expedited Arbitration, for additional information. - I. The Grievant or his/her personal representative may withdraw the grievance at any stage of the process.
 The withdrawal must be submitted to the NRC in writing.